andrejwilczek/NLP_seq2seq/README.md

 ### 3. Configure model/open main.py

-To configure the input modalities, model architecture, training/optimization and evaluation there are four clearly maked sections at the begining of the scrpit to do so.
+To configure the input modalities, model architecture, training/optimization and evaluation there are four clearly maked sections at the begining of the script to do so.

 #### Configure data structure
 This is the most impactful section as it controls the input shapes and modalities which greatly effects the model configuration.
 It has the following boolean options: